OSOceanAcoustics/echopop/docs/theory/selectivity.md

 This section presents the theoretical basis for length-based net selectivity correction in trawl survey composition data.
 The objective is to infer latent population composition from observations that are systematically biased by size-dependent retention.

 ## Gear selectivity
 Fishery surveys are subject to **gear selectivity**, where the probability of retention depends on fish morphology, primarily length.
 In trawl surveys this acts as a length filter: smaller fish are more likely to escape through mesh while larger fish are increasingly retained.
 The observed composition is therefore not a direct sample of the true population composition.

 Let $S(L)$ denote retention probability at length $L$.
 Then the inverse $\phi(L) = S(L)^{-1}$ provides a first-order expansion that upweights under-retained lengths.
 Conceptually, this is a Horvitz-Thompson-style adjustment where each sampled specimen contributes in proportion to the inverse of its inclusion probability under the sampling/retention process.
 When $S(L)$ is correctly specified and sampling within each design cell is otherwise unbiased, inverse-retention weighting yields an unbiased estimator of compositional moments in expectation.
-In practice, uncertainty in $S(L)$ estimation, finite sample sizes, and sparse tail support require careful stabilization and interpretation.[^1]
+In practice, uncertainty in $S(L)$ estimation, finite sample sizes, and sparse tail support require careful stabilization and interpretation {cite:p}`wileman_1996`.

 ---